 By evaluating multiple interventions, we were able to help the city identify and invest in strategies that work.
 In particular, two SMS campaigns showed promising results for increasing attendance and engagement.

-SMS campaign to boost attendance
+Developing an SMS campaign to boost attendance

 Before the pandemic, we designed an SMS campaign urging caregivers to bring their kids to preschool regularly.